MartinSantaGitHub/DEC-Jobsity/README.md

 to get the average weekly number of trips by region.
 You may be wonder 'how do I define the bounding box and what is that bounding box'.
 In the UI there are two sections, Point A and Point B. In the input boxes, you have to define two points (coordinates X and Y for each one, respectively) that represent the points of the hypotenuse of the bi-rectangled triangle that defines the 'box' area from where you want to get the average weekly number of trips.
-At more distant points, more big the box area is.

 3. When you're done, you can open another terminal and run `bash stop.sh` to stop the server and the database services.
 You can also delete all the containers and images created with the command `bash delete.sh`